Playback speed:

 And the Word was made flesh –

-The word “flesh,” here, is evidently used to denote “human nature” or “man.”
+The word “flesh” here is evidently used to denote “human nature” or “man.”
 See Mt 16:17; Mt 19:5; Mt 24:22; Luke 3:6; Rom 1:3; Rom 9:5.
 The “Word” was made “man.”
 This is commonly expressed by saying that he became “incarnate.”
-When we say that a being becomes “incarnate,” we mean that one of a higher order than man, and of a different nature, assumes the appearance of man or becomes a man.
-Here it is meant that “the Word,” or the second person of the Trinity, whom John had just proved to be equal with God, became a man, or was united with the man Jesus of Nazareth, so that it might be said that he “was made flesh.”
+When we say that a being becomes “incarnate,” we mean that one of a higher order than man and of a different nature assumes the appearance of man or becomes a man.
+Here it is meant that “the Word,” or the second person of the Trinity, whom John had just proved to be equal with God, became a man or was united with the man Jesus of Nazareth so that it might be said that he “was made flesh.”

 Was made – This is the same word that is used in John 1:3; “All things were made by him.”
 It is not simply affirmed that he was flesh, but that he was made flesh, implying that he had pre-existence, agreeably to John 1:1.
 This is in accordance with the doctrine of the Scriptures elsewhere.
 Heb 10:5; “a ‘body’ hast thou prepared me.”
 Heb 2:14; “as the children are partakers of flesh and blood, he also himself likewise took part of the same.”
 1 Jn 4:2; “Jesus Christ is come in the flesh.”

 See also 1 Ti 3:16; Phi 2:6; 2 Cor 8:9; Luke 1:35.
-The expression, then, means that he became a man, and that he became such by the power of God providing for him a body.
+The expression, then, means that he became a man and that he became such by the power of God providing for him a body.
 It cannot mean that the divine nature was “changed” into the human, for that could not be; but it means that the λόγος Logos, or “Word,” became so intimately united to Jesus that it might be said that the Logos, or “Word” “became” or “was” a man, as the soul becomes so united to the body that we may say that it is one person or a man.

 And dwell among us – The word in the original denotes “dwelt as in a tabernacle or tent;” and some have supposed that John means to say that the human body was a tabernacle or tent for the λόγος Logos to abide in, in allusion to the tabernacle among the Jews, in which the Shechinah, or visible symbol of God, dwelt; but it is not necessary to suppose this.
 The object of John was to prove that “the Word” became “incarnate.”
-To do this he appeals to various evidences.
-One was that he “dwelt” among them; sojourned with them; ate, drank, slept, and was with them for years, so that they “saw him with their eyes, they looked upon him, and their hands handled him,” 1 Jn 1:1.
+To do this, he appeals to various evidences.
+One was that he “dwelt” among them; sojourned with them; ate, drank, slept, and was with them for years so that they “saw him with their eyes, they looked upon him, and their hands handled him” 1 Jn 1:1.
 To “dwell in a tent with one” is the same as to be in his family; and when John says he “tabernacled” with them, he means that he was with them as a friend and as one of a family, so that they had full opportunity of becoming familiarly acquainted with him, and could not be mistaken in supposing that “he was really a man.”

 We beheld his glory

-Only-begotten – This term is never applied by John to any but Jesus Christ.
-It is applied by him five times to the Saviour, John 1:14, John 1:18; John 3:16, John 3:18; 1 Jn 4:9.
+Only-begotten—John never applies this term to anyone but Jesus Christ.
+He applies it five times to the Saviour: John 1:14, John 1:18, John 3:16, John 3:18, and 1 Jn 4:9.
 It means literally an only child.
-Then, as an only child is especially dear to a parent, it means one that is especially beloved.
-Compare Gen 22:2, Gen 22:12, Gen 22:16; Jer 6:26; Zec 12:10.
-On both these accounts it is bestowed on the Saviour.
+As an only child is especially dear to a parent, it means one who is especially beloved.
+Compare Gen 22:2, Gen 22:12, Gen 22:16, Jer 6:26, and Zec 12:10.
+On both these accounts, it is bestowed on the Saviour.

 2. He was especially dear to God, and therefore this appellation, implying tender affection, is bestowed upon him.

-1. Part One: Loved by Jesus
+- Part One: Loved by Jesus

-2. Part Two: Loved by the Father
+- Part Two: Loved by the Father

-3. Part Three: Loved through the Spirit
+- Part Three: Loved through the Spirit

 ESWORD BIBLE SOFTWARE FREE DOWNLOADS